(This article may or may not contain affiliate links. What does that mean?)

-But what is coming up soon is the Big Bunny Spring Fling from March 25th to March 27th 10am-4pm.
-All Bunny activities are free with paid zoo admission, except for Bunny photos, of course, but they promise those will be affordable.
 But back to our zoo day.
 The first exhibit we visited was the Harbor Seals.
-I guess these are the guys you see around the ports swimming around the big cargo ships.
+These are the guys you see around the ports swimming around the big cargo ships.
 Apparently, many of them are blind because they get cataracts in the wild…maybe from all the ocean pollution?….and the ones that get injured or are obviously impaired, get brought to zoos and live in the lap of luxury surrounded by admiring children and fed a daily diet of sardines and fried calamari.
 No. Probably not fried but it sounds yummy to this Russian girl!
 Not so much to her American hubby.
 Jessica, the keeper who takes care of these guys said, Alfred the current occupant is blind but uses his whiskers like fingers to “see” what’s around him.
 Alfred’s offspring were also born with vision problems but because they were lucky enough to have access to the great vets at the zoo, their vision was restored after cataracts surgery.
 Jessica thinks of these guys as her babies since she doesn’t have any babies of her own.
 At least she’s not getting up in the middle of the night to change diapers or nurse them, but that’s sweet that she’s so fond of them.

 Then we visited the Meerkats who resembled flashers as they warmed their bodies in the morning sun.